tommyfuu/DNAPrintingPipeline/README.md

 ## Most recent update: Minimum viable product finished (August 15, 2929)

-Implemented by Kariessa and Tom, the functionalities the GUI has include:
+Implemented by Kariessa and Tom as well as experimental/conceptual support from Roya, the functionalities the GUI has include:

 1. Take in an input image
 2. Allow for manual adjustments on lane numbers